 Telematics Apps: The Modern Game-Changer

-Most major U.S. carriers now offer driving-monitoring apps that track speed, braking, and time of day.
+Most major carriers now offer driving-monitoring apps that track speed, braking, and time of day.
 For safe teen drivers, these apps can lock in 25%-40% discounts.
 Even better: parents can see real-time driving feedback.
 Try Progressive Snapshot, State Farm Drive Safe & Save, Allstate Drivewise, or Liberty Mutual RightTrack.